If you are on this page, there is a very good chance that you already own a GoPro and are looking to take your use of it to the next level.

-Learn how to become a ninja at Project GoPro.
+Learn how to become an action cam ninja at Project GoPro today!!

 While GoPro claims that they produce video cameras which turn ordinary people into self-shot action movie stars, when I picked up my first version, a Hero Black Edition, I just felt confused.
 All the different settings and options were a bit overwhelming, and I went months without maximizing my camera because I didn’t know then what I know now about setting up personalized settings.

 Tip One: Setting up FOV